marhoy/azure-dsvm/jupyterhub_SSL_certificate.md

-# Creating SSL certificate for Jupyterhub
+# Creating an SSL certificate for Jupyterhub

 ## Set up a web server on port 80